tobihagemann/tobihagemann.github.io/_posts/2017-01-08-the-path-of-least-resistance.md

 <div class="text-center">
   <figure class="figure" style="max-width: 720px;">
     <img class="figure-img img-fluid rounded" src="{{ "/assets/2017-01-08-world-of-warcraft.jpg" | prepend: site.baseurl }}" alt="World of Warcraft"/>
-    <figcaption class="figure-caption text-center">One of my highlights in World of Warcraft in 2009, getting realm first on the <a href="http://www.wowhead.com/achievement=3819/a-tribute-to-insanity-25-player" title="A Tribute to Insanity (25 player)">Tribute to Insanity</a> achievement, which granted the <a href="http://www.wowhead.com/title=170/grand-crusader" title="Grand Crusader">Grand Crusader</a> title; I've also made a <a href="https://www.youtube.com/watch?v=ja7g3P_-Ix8" title="Sturmreiter vs. Anub'arak (Tribute to Insanity)">video</a></figcaption>
+    <figcaption class="figure-caption">One of my highlights in World of Warcraft in 2009, getting realm first on the <a href="http://www.wowhead.com/achievement=3819/a-tribute-to-insanity-25-player" title="A Tribute to Insanity (25 player)">Tribute to Insanity</a> achievement, which granted the <a href="http://www.wowhead.com/title=170/grand-crusader" title="Grand Crusader">Grand Crusader</a> title; I've also made a <a href="https://www.youtube.com/watch?v=ja7g3P_-Ix8" title="Sturmreiter vs. Anub'arak (Tribute to Insanity)">video</a></figcaption>
   </figure>
 </div>